WilliamsHoward/MarkdownOCR/README.md

 ## How it Works

 1. **Upload**: User uploads a PDF through the Next.js frontend.
-2. **Extraction**: The backend uses PyMuPDF to extract text and structural elements from the PDF.
+2. **Processing**: The backend processes each page using one of two methods:
+   - **Vision Mode** (Default): Renders pages as images and uses a vision-capable LLM to extract all content
+   - **Text Mode**: Extracts text using PyMuPDF (faster but less accurate)
-3. **LLM Processing**: Each page is sent to the local LLM with a specialized prompt to convert the raw text into structured Markdown, passing context from previous pages to ensure continuity.
+3. **LLM Processing**: Each page is sent to the local LLM with a specialized prompt to convert content into structured Markdown, passing context from previous pages to ensure continuity.
 4. **Preview & Download**: The user monitors progress in real-time and can preview or download the final Markdown file.

+> **💡 New Feature**: Vision model support is now enabled by default!
+See [VISION_GUIDE.md](VISION_GUIDE.md) for details.

 ## Troubleshooting